camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 This section will describe how you can install the Camunda BPM platform and its components on Oracle WebLogic.

-The main focus of this guide is the installation of Camunda BPM platform in a single Admin Server setup.
-You can also run Camunda in a setup with an Admin and multiple Managed Servers, for which the installation steps need to be adjusted accordingly.
-This enables the use case of running two or more versions of Camunda BPM platform in parallel.
-For each version of Camunda BPM platform, a dedicated (admin / managed) server is mandatory.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants.